 The Health Endowment Fund was created through passage of Public Act 4 of 2013.
 The Board was established as a result of the law creating the nonprofit Health Care Corporation Reform Act, which authorizes certain changes on how Blue Cross Blue Shield of Michigan operates in this state.
 The law requires Blue Cross Blue Shield of Michigan to contribute up to $1.56 billion over 18 years to a Health Endowment Fund.
 The Fund’s purpose is to support efforts to improve the quality of health care while reducing costs and to benefit the health and wellness through funding of programs for minor children and seniors throughout the state with a significant focus on infant mortality, behavioral health, healthy aging, wellness and fitness programs, access to healthy food, technology enhancements, health related transportation needs and foodborne illness prevention.

-The mission of the Michigan Health Endowment Fund is to improve the health of Michigan residents and reduce the cost of health care with special emphasis on the health and wellness of children and seniors.
+The mission of the Michigan Health Endowment Fund is to improve the health of Michigan residents, with special emphasis on the health and wellness of children and seniors, while reducing the cost of health care.

 The goal of the Fund is to have a significant and measurable impact on improving the health of Michigan residents.